getlago/lago-docs/docs/guide/12_prepaid_credits.md

 3. Modify the expiration date; and
 4. Click **"Edit information"** to confirm.

+The expiration date displayed in the app is based on the [organization's timezone](../../changelog/timezones).

 You also have the ability to terminate a wallet manually, before its expiration date:
 1. Open the **"Wallets"** tab and click **"Edit wallet"** on the right;
 2. Select **"Terminate wallet"**; and